Information about all of our events

 The Penicuik Community Poetry Book project:

 The PCAA obtained funding to produce a Penicuik Community Poetry book, full of poems written by the people of Penicuik, including running free workshops to help writers.
+We are grateful to the CORRA foundation for funding for this project.

 The PCAA Calendar 2022: